-Marissa Silverman is Professor of Music Education and Coordinator of Undergraduate Music Education at the John J. Cali School of Music, Montclair State University, NJ.
+Marissa Silverman is Professor of Music Education and Coordinator of Music Education at the John J. Cali School of Music, Montclair State University, NJ.

 My earliest musical memory as a child Listening to Switched-On-Bach from CBS Records.

 I was about 6 years old and my mother had this LP in her record collection.
 I looked at the cover and asked: “Why does this guy have this funny wig on?”
 She put the LP on for me.
 I was struck by Bach’s style and the sound of the Moog synthesizer.
 I immediately wanted to learn how to play that music, so I begged my mother for a piano.
 She eventually bought one at a garage sale for $50.
 From the moment it entered our house, I “realized” Bach’s melodies.
 When I knew that I was able to hear the music and figure it out myself, and play it, I fell in love with it.

 When did I know that I wanted to be in music?
 My mother always had some kind of music playing throughout our house.
 From John Lennon and The Beatles to David Bowie to Antonio Vivaldi to Ella Fitzgerald singing George Gershwin songs to The Who.
 And no matter who was singing or playing, she consistently sang along.
 When I was still in elementary school, she called into a radio competition and sang “Hey Jude” on the radio.
 She crouched down on the floor, put her hand close to the phone receiver, and sang this classic song.
 She won tickets to a Jones Beach concert for her radio rendition.
 Whenever my sister and I said something that reminded my mother of a song, she’d start singing that, too.
 We always said she had a song for everything.

 My grandfather constantly listened to opera – especially Italian opera.
 He knew everything that Pavarotti sang.
 He made it a point to share his appreciation for the great tenor with me.

 So, long before I could think about being “in music,” I was in music.